.png)

 14:00

-JAMES PRESENTS
+J.A.M.E.S.
+PRESENTS

 CREATIVITY, CODE, AND COMMERCE: WHERE DOES AI FIT IN MUSIC?

-From the studio to the sync deal, AI is reshaping how music is made, heard and valued.
+ARU accreditors (Joint Audio & Media Support) discuss how AI is reshaping how music is made, heard and valued.
 Three voices from across the industry, Phil Bodger (JAMES), Matt Houghton (Sound On Sound), and Tony Orchudesch (Torchlight Music) discuss what artificial intelligence actually means for musicians, the industry, and the music we love.

 PANEL DISCUSSION